REGoth-project/REGoth/README.md

 Open the generated `REGoth.sln` in VisualStudio and build as usual.

 # Running
+The compiled files are inside the `build/bin` directory.

 Make sure to copy the `content/shaders` folder to the working directory of the compiled `REGoth`-Executable.
 Then, run the program with the following flags:
 ```sh